mapsync/grayson-advisory2/site/content/post/christmas-hours.md

 Grayson Utilities office will close at noon on Wednesday, December 22nd and reopen on Monday, December 27th.

 Have a Merry & Blessed Christmas!

+Grayson Sanition will have the normal schedule, the office will be open 12/24/21 9-Noon.